appknox/vulnerabilities/vulnerabilities/73_api_string_validation/description.md

-Appknox found string validation vulnerabilities in one or more HTTP requests
+Our scanner found string validation vulnerabilities in one or more HTTP requests